jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 I believe its unlikely for the diag bios to ever get this error code, if it could you would think the comm test would have passed.
 So you will like only hear a beep code for it.
-Also note if you have the diag m1 rom cart installed in an AES or MV-1B/C board and don't enable the comm test, you will get this beep code.
+If you have the diag m1 rom cart installed in an AES or MV-1B/C board and don't enable the comm test, you will get this beep code.

-Additionally the diag m1 will attempt to clear the receive data port, if this fails it will results in the following error code:
+Additionally the diag m1 will attempt to clear the receive data port, if this fails it will result in the following error code:

 |  Hex  | Number | Beep Code |  Credit Leds  | Error Text |
 | ----: | -----: | --------: | :-----------: | :--------- |